Find the answers to frequently asked questions here.

 The name, country and profile of each successful applicant will be made available for PR purposes globally.
 Each individual will be asked to provide a profile and photo once they join the programme.

-2- Who can access/view my profile on the TEF Hub?
+2- Who can access/view my profile on the TEFConnect?

-The TEF Hub is a closed group, accessible only to the selected start-ups, mentors, alumni, the TEF team and selected partner organisations.
-Only those within this closed community will be able to view your profile and contact you on the TEF Hub.
+The TEFConnect is a closed group, accessible only to the selected start-ups, mentors, alumni, the TEF team and selected partner organisations.
+Only those within this closed community will be able to view your profile and contact you on the TEFConnect.

 3- Will my business’ Intellectual Property be protected?

-All information housed on the TEF Hub is considered safe and secure.
+All information housed on the TEFConnect is considered safe and secure.
 Intellectual property shared with the Foundation in your application is completely confidential, and only shared amongst the TEF team, designated reviewers and the Selection Committee who have signed confidentiality agreements.

 All parties in the programme are held to the highest ethical standards, however, the foundation is not liable for copyright infringement or intellectual property theft among entrepreneurs and mentors.
 Any individuals found to be in breach of this will be disqualified.